deniodev/GetServices/README.md

 # 📖 GetServices <a name="about-project"></a>

-**GetServices:** is an online platform developed especially for help Mozambicans advertise and find services from different areas.
-This way, customers can quickly find ideal service providers for your needs, so practical and efficient.
+**GetServices** is an online platform developed especially to help Mozambicans advertise and find services from different areas.
+This way, customers can quickly find ideal service providers for their needs, so practical and efficient.

-In addition to facilitating meetings between customers and service providers in Mozambique, GetServices also offers several tools to so professionals can manage their ads and improve their visibility.
-With an intuitive and easy-to-navigate system, platform allows users to find information necessary in an agile manner, increasing satisfaction and confidence in the time to hire a service.
+In addition to facilitating meetings between customers and service providers in Mozambique, GetServices also offers several tools so professionals can manage their ads and improve their visibility.
+With an intuitive and easy-to-navigate system, the platform allows users to find information necessary in an agile manner, increasing satisfaction and confidence in the time to hire a service.

 Another advantage of GetServices is the possibility for customers to evaluate and leave comments about the services provided.
 This creates an environment of transparency and trustworthiness, where top-rated professionals can stand out and win more clients, while clients can make informed decisions based on other users' experiences.
 With GetServices, Mozambicans have a powerful tool at their disposal to facilitate and improve the search for quality services in the country.